 Post at the right times, please.
 All it takes is a little bit of research.
 According to Buzzsumo’s article on Facebook engagement, posts published between 10:00 p.m. and midnight get the most engagement.
 I’ve also noticed that 2:00 p.m. is a great time to post on Facebook and Instagram, while author Damien Taylor has seen some serious engagement at 3:00 a.m.
 Wow!

 Directly embed videos to your Facebook page rather than posting your YouTube link.
 It gets better engagement.

 Share the love and tell us some of your favorite social media tips and tricks.

-P. S. We’ve updated our Resources page to better serve you.
-Take a look at our recommended authorly resources.
+P. S. I've updated the Resources page to better serve you.